Saleel-Bagde/PPT-s/README.md

-# PPT's of Oracle, MySQL, MongoDB, AWP
+# PPT's of Oracle, MySQL, MongoDB, and AWP